 Professional licensure is granted to any applicant who meets the requirements for registration.
 There are two categories of professional licensure: (P. Eng.) and (P. Geo.).

-Professional engineers or geoscientists who are licensed and in good standing in another province or territory in Canada can transfer their registration to PEGNL.
+Professional engineers or geoscientists who are licensed and in good standing in another province or territory in Canada can apply to PEGNL through a streamlined process.

 Limited Licensure Applicants